Legally Blonde 2: Red, White & Blonde

 Legally Blonde 2: Red, White & Blonde (also referred to simply as Legally Blonde 2) is a 2003 American comedy film directed by Charles Herman-Wurmfeld and written by Kate Kondell.
-It is a sequel to the 2001 film Legally Blonde and the second film in the Legally Blonde series.
-It stars Reese Witherspoon (who also served as the film's executive producer) alongside an ensemble cast featuring Sally Field, Regina King, Jennifer Coolidge, Bruce McGill, Dana Ivey, Mary Lynn Rajskub, Bob Newhart, Luke Wilson, and Bruce Thomas, with Coolidge, Wilson, and Thomas reprising their roles from the first film.
+It is a sequel to the 2001 film Legally Blonde and the second installment in the Legally Blonde franchise.
+It stars Reese Witherspoon, who reprises her role from the first film, alongside an ensemble cast featuring Sally Field, Regina King, Jennifer Coolidge, Bruce McGill, Dana Ivey, Mary Lynn Rajskub, Bob Newhart, Luke Wilson, and Bruce Thomas, with Coolidge, Wilson, and Thomas also reprising their roles.

-Although the story is set in Washington, D.C., the film was shot in the offices at Vivint Arena (then the Delta Center), the Utah State Capitol in Salt Lake City, Utah, and the Illinois State Capitol in Springfield, Illinois.
-The supposed "aerial views" on Washington buildings were scale models built by the crew.
+Although the story is set in Washington, D.C., the film was shot in the offices at the Delta Center and the Utah State Capitol in Salt Lake City, Utah, and the Illinois State Capitol in Springfield, Illinois.
+The aerial views of Washington buildings were scale models built by the crew.

-The film opened on July 2, 2003, to generally negative reviews from critics.
-Nevertheless, it was a box office success, grossing $125 million worldwide.
-It was followed by a 2003 television pilot, starring Jennifer Hall, and a 2009 spin-off, Legally Blondes, starring Camilla and Rebecca Rosso, while a sequel is in development, with Witherspoon, Coolidge, Wilson, and Thomas reprising their roles.
+The film opened on July 2, 2003, to generally negative reviews from critics, though it was a box office success, grossing $125 million worldwide.
+It was followed by a direct-to-video spin-off, Legally Blondes, released in 2009, while a direct sequel is in development.

 Plot

 After graduating from Harvard Law School, Elle Woods wants her Chihuahua, Bruiser, to reunite with his mother, hoping both dogs will attend her wedding to her fiancé Emmett.
 Elle hires a detective to find Bruiser's mother, only to discover that her owner is C'est Magnifique, a cosmetics company that uses Bruiser's mother for testing.
-Discovering her law firm represents the corporation, she urges the firm to drop them as a client, but is dismissed.
+Discovering that her law firm represents the corporation, she urges the firm to drop them as a client, but is dismissed.

 Elle decides to leave Boston for Washington, D.C., to work on Bruiser's Bill.
-Elle takes it upon herself to be the "voice for those who can't speak" and to outlaw animal testing.
+She takes it upon herself to be the "voice for those who can't speak" and to outlaw animal testing.
 While working for Congresswoman Victoria Rudd, Elle is met with skepticism and other barriers common to Washington politics.

-Rudd's member of staff, Timothy, sarcastically calls her "Capitol Barbie".
-After a variety of ups and downs including a failed attempt to improve her work environment by having her co-workers write compliments about one another and place them in the "snap cup", Elle starts to lose her faith in Washington politics.
+Rudd's member of staff Timothy sarcastically calls her "Capitol Barbie".
+After various ups and downs, including a failed attempt to improve her work environment by having her co-workers write compliments about one another and place them in the "snap cup", Elle starts to lose faith in Washington politics.

 Elle discovers that Bruiser is gay, after she is paged by "The Paws That Refreshes: A Doggy Day Spa".
-He has been affectionate with Leslie, a Rottweiller owned by Congressman Stan Marks, the Chairman of the Committee on Energy and Commerce which has jurisdiction over Bruiser's Bill.
+He has been affectionate with Leslie, a Rottweiller owned by Congressman Stan Marks, the chairman of the Committee on Energy and Commerce which has jurisdiction over Bruiser's Bill.
 Elle also finds that Congresswoman Libby Hauser, the Ranking Member of the same committee, was a member of Elle's sorority Delta Nu.
 As a result, both Marks and Hauser warm to Elle and eventually come to support Bruiser's Bill.